cardillan/mindcode/doc/syntax/PERFORMANCE-TIPS.markdown

 # Performance tips

-This document contains some tips for writing better performing code in Mindcode.
+This document contains some tips for writing better-performing code in Mindcode.

 # Vector length calculation

-Mindustry Logic provides an instruction which directly computes length of a vector.
+Mindustry Logic provides an instruction which directly computes the length of a vector.
 The standard formula for vector length is

 ```Mindcode
 length = sqrt(x * x + y * y);